Register Your Vacant Building

 - Include a water bill and any other utility bills for the period when the building became occupied.

-If verified, your tax rate will not change for the applicable fiscal year going forward, and you will receive a confirmation letter from the Vacant Building Enforcement unit.
+If verified, your tax rate will not change for the applicable fiscal year going forward, and you will receive a confirmation letter from the Vacant Building Administration.

-If denied, your property will be taxed at the Class 3 rate and you will receive a denial notice with appeal instructions from the Vacant Building Enforcement unit.
+If denied, your property will be taxed at the Class 3 rate and you will receive a denial notice with appeal instructions from the Vacant Building Administration.

 Report a Vacant Private Property

-Vacant Building Enforcement schedules an initial four-point inspection for property that is privately owned within 28 business days of the request to determine if the building/private property: (1) appears vacant, (2) has excessive vegetation and (3) graffiti and (4) is open and accessible.
-If the inspections provide convincing evidence that the property is vacant, a letter is sent the owner of record.
+The Vacant Building Administration schedules an initial four-point inspection for property that is privately owned within 28 business days of the request to determine if the building/private property: (1) appears vacant, (2) has excessive vegetation, (3) has graffiti, and (4) is open and accessible.
+If the inspection provides convincing evidence that the property is vacant, a letter is sent the owner of record.

 Register Your Exempt Building

-If you've received a notice from DCRA’s Vacant Building Enforcement Unit (VBE) a concerning vacant or blighted designation, use the following to determine whether your building qualifies for an exemption.
+If you've received a notice from Vacant Building Administration concerning a vacant or blighted designation, use the following to determine whether your building qualifies for an exemption.

 Report A Blight Property